FlorenceJacobs/FlorenceJacobs/README.md

 # **1, 2, 3....
 Let's go!**

-This August, after a ten-year career in communications, I took the plunge by joining BeCode, a code school witch mission is :
+This August, after a ten-year career in communications, I took the plunge by joining BeCode, a code school which mission is :

  >Enabling tomorrow’s digital talents to blossom.